michaelockenden/algorand-flask/blog/blogpost.md

     └── wsgi.py
 ```

 `requirements.txt` should be filled with the requirements mentioned earlier.
-We can install this with `pip install -r requirements.txt`.
-Make sure your virtual environment is activated.
+We can then install this with `pip install -r requirements.txt`.
+Make sure your virtual environment is activated when doing so.

 The remaining files should be filled out as such:

-`__init__.py`:
+`your_application_name/__init__.py`:

 ```python
 from flask import Flask